 3.4 Sample Collection

-The collection and handling of samples is crucial to obtaining reliable test results.
-Person(s) collecting regulatory samples should be properly trained in sample handling.
+The proper collection and handling of samples is crucial to obtaining reliable test results.
+Person(s) collecting regulatory samples should be properly trained in sample collection and handling.
 This includes appropriate cleanliness of hands and clothing, as well as the appropriate health and safety considerations for the location and type of sample.
 This is important especially when handling chemical preservatives.
 Contact the laboratory for specific health and safety information.

 Disposable gloves may be worn, and care must be taken that the inside of the container and cap do not touch anything other than the atmosphere.
 If the inside of the sampling container is touched, it must be considered contaminated and should not be used.
 While the sample is being taken, the exterior of the cap should be held in the sampler’s fingertips.